ebi-ait/hca-util/README.md

 # morphic-util

-CLI tool for uploading data to the Human Cell Atlas AWS S3 buckets.
+CLI tool for uploading data to the Morphic AWS S3 buckets.

 # Users